Eau de Parfum vs. Eau de Toilette: What's the Real Difference?

 Complexity Varies; can be single-note or multi-note Typically multi-note with evolving scent layers

-Although “fragrance” and “perfume” are sometimes used interchangeably, recognizing their distinct meanings helps in making informed choices when shopping and enhances the appreciation of the art behind scent creation.
+Although "fragrance" and "perfume" are sometimes used interchangeably, recognizing their distinct meanings helps you make informed choices and appreciate the craft behind scent creation.

 Toilette vs. Cologne: A Comparative Analysis